feedyou-ai/botbuilder-result-storage/README.md

 This will trigger the **init** method, which will initialize a table with defined header names.

 The size of the *"header"* array defines table column count.
-The method checks if the table already exists and if it does, it will automatically update the table, increasing the header array size and correcting any mistakes if they exist.
+The method checks if the table already exists and if it does, it will automatically update the table, increasing the header array size and correcting any mistakes if they persist.

-If request is successful, it will return nothing as response body with `200` status code.
+If request is successful, it will return nothing as response body with `200` status code and a new or updated table is visible in the spreadsheet immediately.

 - Create a `POST` request with URL `http://localhost:3000/api/store` and body: